jorgemf/DeepLatentMicrobiome/README.md

 If you would like to apply to a different datasets, you should mainly code your own `Src/data.py` library to read and pre-process your OTU/ASV table and their associated metadata, defining the way to split for train-test datasets.

-Then, you could take the notebook `Notebooks/reference_model_predictions_and_analysis.html` as template, and modify it according to your newly created functions, calling the read function at the beginning of the notebooks.
+Then, you could take the notebook [`Notebooks/reference_model_predictions_and_analysis.ipynb`](Notebooks/reference_model_predictions_and_analysis.ipynb) as template, and modify it according to your newly created functions, calling the read function at the beginning of the notebooks.
 Similar to the call in the template, for example:
 ```bash
 df_microbioma_train, df_microbioma_test, _, _, \
 df_domain_train, df_domain_test, _, _, otu_columns, domain_columns = \
       read_df_with_transfer_learning_subset_fewerDomainFeatures(['age','Temperature','Precipitation3Days'])
 ```

-You could customize your functions depending on the amount and type of your metadata and enviromental features.
+You could customize your functions depending on the amount and type of your metadata and environmental features.

 ***